 When your equipment choices have been made and you have found a likely target the most important thing you can learn (and I really can’t emphasis this enough) is to understand you subject.
-You need to watch and study dragonflies if you want to photograph them, the chances are your first attempts will not be great and this will be because you don’t know how to approach them carefully or where to position yourself in order to get the shot.Here is a mantra for you – Watch, Study and Learn.
+You need to watch and study dragonflies if you want to photograph them well.
+The chances are your first attempts will not be great and this will be because you don’t know how to approach them carefully; or where to position yourself in order to get the shot.

-The weather plays an important role in a dragonflies life and they love the warmth of the sun, therefore it goes that a hot sunny day will give you a better chance than a rainy or cold day, I’d advise checking the weather forcast before planning a dragonfly hunting day for more successes.
+The weather plays an important role in a dragonflies life and they love the warmth of the sun, therefore it goes that a hot sunny day will give you a better chance than a rainy or cold day, I’d advise checking the weather forecast before planning a dragonfly hunting day for more successes.
 On a personal note I’ve also found that the time of day plays a role, I see less activity in the mornings, than in the afternoon or evening (once the warmth of the day has set in), so no need for early starts (unless you are after a dew covered beast).

-Dragonflies have amazing multifaceted compound eyes, this allows them to see all directions at once and their ability detect movement is really impressive, so it is vitally important to keep your movements slow and even.
+Dragonflies have amazing multifaceted compound eyes.
+This allows them to see all directions at once!
+And their ability detect movement is really impressive.
+So it is vitally important to keep your movements slow and even.
 Juddery, fast movement will surely send the dragonfly into flight.
-It is worth thinking here about your clothing as well, drab, natural colours help in all wildlife watching but in Dragonflies bright colours really should be avoided as they tend to reflect more UV (Ultraviolet) which insects are sensitive to.
+It is worth thinking here about your clothing as well.
+Drab, natural colours help in all wildlife watching, but in Dragonflies bright colours really should be avoided as they tend to reflect more UV (Ultraviolet) which insects are sensitive to.

 You may have approached carefully, worn drab colours and moved really slowly to approach the dragonflies but if you don’t have your camera ready and set before you start you’ll have wasted your time, so set your camera and have it raised ready you really don’t want to jerk your camera at and spook your target.

-As with all photography it is important to look at composition when photographing dragonflies or damselflies, but first you need to think about what the photograph is actually for.
-Is it for identification, either your own or for other people to use, or is it going to be a wall hanger?
+As with all photography it is important to look at composition when photographing dragonflies or damselflies.
+But first you need to think about what the photograph is actually for.
+Is it for identification, either your own or for other people to use?
+Or is it going to be a wall hanger?

-If you are taking the photo for identification purposes you need to be sure you are focusing your attention on capturing the salient points, again knowing your subject matter here will help you know how to compose – Britain’s Dragonflies by Dave Smallshire & Andy Swash is a great book to help.
+If you are taking the photo for identification purposes you need to be sure you are focusing your attention on capturing the salient points.
+Again knowing your subject matter here will help you know how to compose.
+Britain’s Dragonflies by Dave Smallshire & Andy Swash is a great book to help.

-The truth is that composing photographs of Odonata is really like any other subject, the same rules apply as with anything living, keep eye contact if possible (yeah I know 360 vision technically means all photos will have eye contact), follow the rule of thirds, keep things in focus as much as possible etc.
+The truth is that composing photographs of Odonata is really like any other subject, the same rules apply as with anything living.
+Keep eye contact if possible (yeah I know 360 vision technically means all photos will have eye contact); follow the rule of thirds; keep things in focus as much as possible etc.

 Depth of field